pierre-rouleau/usrhome/readme.rst

 The `files sourced by the Z Shell`_ depend on how the Z Shell is started.
-The files sourced by USRHOME take advantage of that behaviour to inject the user configuration, as shown in the following diagram.
+The files sourced by USRHOME take advantage of that behaviour to inject the user configuration, as shown in the following diagram portion.

 .. figure:: res/zsh-startup-01.png

-- The ~/zshenv is sourced in all case.
-Therefore the usrhome/dot/zshenv.zsh sources the user's configuration file.
-That file controls the configurable aspects of USRHOME.
+- The ``~/zshenv`` is sourced in all case.
+Therefore the ``usrhome/dot/zshenv.zsh`` sources the user's basic configuration file that identifies the main USRHOME configuration features.
-- The file usrhome/ibin/setfor-path controls adding extra directories in the PATH; the directories used by USRHOME and some other.
+- The file ``usrhome/ibin/setfor-path`` controls adding extra directories in the PATH; the directories used by USRHOME and some other.
 That file is sourced by the usrhome/dot/zprofile.zsh for a login shell and by the usrhome/dot/zshrc.zsh in a sub-shell.